dgcuff/ellison-glass-teat/README.md

 - [Steve and Eydie](https://en.wikipedia.org/wiki/Steve_and_Eydie): 6 Mar 1970
 - [Sullivan, Ed](https://en.wikipedia.org/wiki/Ed_Sullivan): 6 Mar 1970; see also _Ed Sullivan Show, The_
 - Sunset Strip, West Hollywood, California: 6 Mar 1970
+- SUNY: _see_ State University of New York
 - _Survivors, The_: see _Harold Robbins' The Survivors_
 - [Susskind, David](https://en.wikipedia.org/wiki/David_Susskind): 22 May 1970